cosandr/go-motd/README.md

 Note that the BTRFS and ZFS space statistics are totals, that is to say, a RAID5 setup shows the used/total space across all drives.
 For example 3x4TB disks in RAIDZ1 show 10.91TB total, not the usable space which is about 7TB.

-You can dump the default config by passing an invalid path as the `-cfg` argument and using `-dump-config` at the same time.
+You can dump the default config by passing an invalid path as the `-c/--config` argument and using `--dump-config` at the same time.

 Configuration changed on 2020-05-29, automatic conversion can be done with [migrate.go](./tools/migrate.go).
 TL;DR of changes:
 - `global` section instead of being root level